google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-accordion.md

     /**
      * Properties and their corresponding attributes should mirror one another.
-     * To this effect, the property setter for selected handles truthy/falsy
+     * To this effect, the property setter for `expanded` handles truthy/falsy
      * values and reflects those to the state of the attribute.
 It’s important
      * to note that there are no side effects taking place in the property
      * setter.
-For example, the setter does not set aria-expanded.
+For example, the setter does not set `aria-expanded`.
 Instead,
-     * that work happens in the attributeChangedCallback.
+     * that work happens in the `attributeChangedCallback`.
 As a general rule,
      * make property setters very dumb, and if setting a property or attribute
      * should cause a side effect (like setting a corresponding ARIA attribute)
-     * do that work in the attributeChangedCallback.
+     * do that work in the `attributeChangedCallback`.
 This will avoid having to
      * manage complex attribute/property reentrancy scenarios.
      */
     set expanded(value) {